 "Thanks," the Canoga Park journalist responded.
 "Oh, and one more thing."

 "Yes, I know."
 The Bluegreenplant reporter rolled his eyes, stuck out his tongue, and mimed a knife going across his throat.
+"You must be scared."

 "Well, there's just one more detail I wanted to share with you."